 They have very reasonable (and standard) pricing, good customer service (customers scored them 4.86 out of 5 for support), pricing is available in EUR, GBP, CAD, and AUD, they’re reliable and installing your WordPress site with them is simple.

 You also get a free domain with all their hosting packages as well as a free SSL certificate.

 An SSL certificate is important because it allows a website to accept direct payments and also provides that coveted https:// on your site and indicates that the site is secure.

 Google favours secure websites, so having an SSL increases your Google rankings – which is always a good thing!

 Please note that some of these screenshots may not always look exactly the same on the Bluehost website as they sometimes adjust their designs now and again.

-The first step is to get your hosting in place, so head on over to Bluehost and click on the big green ‘get started now’ button as shown in the screenshot below.
+The first step is to head on over to the Bluehost website and click on the ‘get started’ button.

 Step 2 – Choose a plan

-* All the above are affiliates which mean I will get a small fee if you decide to buy them.
-Please note that my reputation is extremely important to me and I only recommend products and services that I know will help you achieve the things you want to do.
+* I am an affiliate for Bluehost which means I may get a small commission if you decide to buy from them.
+My reputation is extremely important to me and I only recommend products and services that I either use myself and/or know will help you.